jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 }
 ````

 Just navigate through the different editable items of snippets by pressing Tab.
-It increases strongly productivity, even if there is a time to get used.

 To create your custom snippets, it is also really easy.
 Let's consider we want to write a snippet `sf2mail` which will be replaced by the whole code to send an email from a controller.
-Very useful, as I can not remember the exact process, forcing me to ask Google.
+Very useful, as I never remember the exact code, forcing me to ask Google.

 To create a snippet, simply go to `Tools > New snippet`.
 An XML file will appear: